PADI Divemaster Course

 - Enriched Air Diver (You can even sign up for the PADI Enriched Air Course Online!)

 - Equipment Specialist

 - Peak Performance Buoyancy

 - Underwater Naturalist

 - Underwater Navigation

-Stop by Blue Coral’s Dive Center in Historical Hoi An, Vietnam for more information about PADI Divemaster Course or DM Internship Programs Program or any other PADI Courses or Training in Hoi An, do not hesitate to contact Blue Coral Diving.
+Stop by Hoi An Diving Center in Historical Hoi An, Vietnam for more information about PADI Divemaster Course, DM Internship Programs, or any other PADI Courses or Training in Hoi An.